• Skip to primary navigation

 Jump to Recipe Jump to Video

-This Thai Peanut Salad Recipe is so tasty with fresh shredded cabbage, peanuts, chopped veggies, and tossed with a delicious Thai peanut dressing.
+This Thai peanut salad recipe is so tasty with fresh shredded cabbage, peanuts, chopped veggies, and tossed with a delicious Thai peanut dressing.
 Eat this healthy salad as a side dish or main dish by adding chopped cooked chicken.
 Bonus: it's a gluten-free, low carb, and keto salad too!

 Thai inspired peanut salad served in a bright purple cabbage leaf.